eakopyan/SwarmPy_Simulator/README.md

 # Before starting

 ## Install the virtual environment
+First, make sure you create a virtual environment for this project (use `venv` preferably).

-Open the VS Code terminal and type:
+Then, open the VS Code terminal and type:

 `.\.venv\Scripts\Activate.ps1`